bleyerj/fantastique-julia/README.md

 ### LaTeX

 - [juliaplots](https://github.com/sisl/juliaplots.sty):
-  Integration of Julia code for plots inside `.tex` files
+  This package makes it easy to integrate Julia code and plots into LaTeX documents

 <!-- Local Variables: -->
 <!-- fill-column: 80 -->